-During initial operation, pump and motor should be monitored closely until satisfactory operation is achieved at equilibrium temperatures (when process temperature is normal, and pump thrust bearing and stuffing box temperature have stabilized).
-When the pump operation is stable, routine monitoring of operation is recommended to identify trends which can aid in predictive maintenance.
-Repair costs and lost production costs can be minimized by repairing aging equipment before it fails in
+During initial operation, pump and motor should be monitored closely until satisfactory achieved operation is at equilibrium temperatures (when process temperature is normal, and pump thrust bearing and stuffing box temperature have stabilized).
+When the pump operation is stable, routine monitoring of operation is recommended to identify trends which can aid predictive in maintenance.
+Repair and costs lost production costs can be minimized by repairing aging equipment before it fails in